hejny/Towns5-frontend/README.md

 ## Deploy

+1) Pull repository

-1) In config/app.json should be "environment": "production"
+2) In config/app.json should be "environment": "production"

+3) Directory cache and messages should have mod 0777

-2) Install npm packeges
+4) Install npm packeges

 	npm install

-//3) todo tests
+//5) todo tests

-4) Build app
+6) Build app

 	gulp production

 ## Testovanie